 1. Choosing the Right Fabric

 Your fabric serves as the foundation for your entire embroidery project.
 As such, choosing the right kind of fabric could either make or break your project.
-You want to choose a fabric that holds the structure and weight of your threads even without the hoop.
+You want to choose a fabric that holds your threads’ structure and weight, even without the hoop.

 Avoid fabrics that wrinkle or pucker up with stitches.
 Choose lighter fabrics that are more forgiving.
 Pay attention to the thread count on your fabric as well.

 2. Getting the Right Embroidery Threads